Professional Gas Line Plumbing in Houston

 If the gas to your home has been turned off for longer than six months, the state requires a gas line inspection with pressure testing before restoring service.
 You’ll need to contact a licensed plumber to perform the test, and once your system passes inspection, your meter will be tagged and can be reconnected by the utility company.

 Nick’s Plumbing and Air Conditioning Services has been installing, repairing, inspecting, and maintaining Houston’s gas lines since 1979.
 When dealing with a potentially volatile gas line situation, the smartest thing you can do is hire a reputable plumbing company with extensive gas plumbing experience.

-Give Nick’s Plumbing and Air Conditioning Services a call to make an appointment for your free estimate or a free second opinion on your gas line plumbing needs.
+Give Nick’s Plumbing and Air Conditioning Services a call to make an appointment for your cost evaluation or a second opinion on your gas line plumbing needs.